Isle of Wight Guru

 The Cowes to Gurnard walk is flat enough for pushchairs and wheelchairs

-• Carisbrooke Castle is about 50 minutes away by bus.
-It's an English Heritage property with great views from the top, a small museum, a chapel and donkeys which pull up water from the well.
+• Carisbrooke Castle is about 50 minutes away by bus or 20 minutes by taxi.
+It's an English Heritage property with great views from the top, a small museum, a chapel and donkeys that pull up water from the well.

 • Ryde is about an hour on the bus from Cowes.
 It's got a large sandy beach, a couple of playgrounds, shops and the UK's oldest pier.
 However, it's much easier to reach from Portsmouth so that might be a better option for you.